Welcome to Cal-Bri Farms' Babydoll sheep

 Babydolls' are considered a dual purpose breed.
 They are used for both their wool and meat.
 Their wool is a fine wool that is short in length (typically 1.5-2.5 inches) and springy.
 The micron count typically ranges from 24 to 29.
 They may be small but are very stout.
 They produce a excellent carcass quality and flavorful meat.

 We are just starting out in our adventures so our flock is small but growing.
-As a certified Veterinary Technician I strive to breed for health and conformation.
-This year we bred two ewes Leia and Ace of Spades.
-To learn more about them and what came of our adventures read below.
-We also have another ewe that we did not breed.
-Her name is Demi.
-We chose not to breed her because we feel she is to young.
-We prefer and recommend waiting until their second cycle to breed.
-We look forward to breeding her in the fall of 2019.
-New additions to the farm Chip our new stud ram and Snicker Doodles an off-white ewe lamb.
-Look for their new updated information soon.
+As a certified Veterinary Technician I strive to breed for both health and conformation.
+This year we bred three ewes Leia, Ace of Spades, and Demi.
+To learn more about them and what became of our adventures check out our ewes and 2020 lamb links.
+We also have two other ewes that we didn't breed because we feel they are too young.
+Their names are Snicker Doodles and Amelia Earhardt.
+We prefer and reccommend on waiting until their second cycle to breed which will be in the fall of 2020 for them.
+We look forward to seeing what happens this fall so stay tuned.

 New additions to the farm are a new dual registered RR ram Donker's Lorenzo and our own home bred Heimdall check out their information on our rams link.